Calls within Erasmus+ for projects within education

 Erasmus+ supports international collaboration and exchange within education, training, youth and sport.

 Depending on the call you apply for, the budget can include for example costs for travel, salaries, sustenance and project management.
 These costs are given as unit costs (lump sums) which are calculated automatically and the size of the sums depends on such things as country where activities take place and distance traveled.
+All pre and post contract management of funds in the Erasmus+ calls below are managed on department level.

 The allocated sums should be seen as a contribution to the actual costs and are not expected to cover the full costs or overhead costs.